Time entries guidelines

 I believe it’s healthy for the organization that everyone knows that they can’t expect their colleagues to handle non-HILE tasks swiftly.
 This might even give colleagues an incentive to try to get such tasks done themselves, assume how to do a task themselves, report clearly instead of in a haste and so on.

-Register time entries when you stop work for the day
+Register time entries when your work session is over

 Seniors might check your time entries early in the morning.
 This is why it’s important that you register your time entries when you stop working for the day:

 - Seniors can review the reports and gain important insight without any delay.

 - Seniors can adjust their plan for your next working day if necessary.
 Scheduling decisions will be made easy.

 - Seniors won’t need to spend valuable time sending reminders.
 They won’t have to make notes in their to-do lists to check your entry later in the day once you have registered it properly.